 MYOB has put out a really useful guide to help businesses be fully prepared across a variety of areas to help them get through the current crisis.

-There’s plenty of helpful information, from tips on how to manage your cashflow, cut overheads to keep your business going, to the latest information by the government about rulings such as the six month moratorium on evictions from landlords being made in Australia.
+There’s plenty of helpful information, from tips on how to manage your cash flow, and cut overheads to keep your business going, to the latest information by the government about rulings such as the six-month moratorium on evictions from landlords being made in Australia.
 You can also check the government packages, and get a checklist of helpful suggestions from looking for alternative revenue streams to cybersecurity tips.

 MYOB CEO Greg Ellis says preparing for a crisis to the degree required has resulted in a lot of challenges – even for the most prepared business owner.

 “There’s a lot to consider,” he says.
 “It’s important to keep customers and staff informed, as well as motivated and engaged if your people are working from home.
 Our guide provides advice on maintaining regular contact through email, chat or video conferencing or establishing a buddy system for larger businesses.

 “It’s also worth spending time focused on the future.
 There will be a recovery and, given how fast the crisis arrived, the upswing might be just as strong as the decline for some businesses – so we’ve included some steps businesses should consider to help them prepare.”Greg Ellis, MYOB CEO

 One of the main recommendations is to work closely with your advisors and accountants during this period so you can focus together on different strategies to take and reminders to keep on top of tax obligations.
 If your business is being affected by the coronavirus outbreak, there’s also information about whether you are able to get subsidies.

 The MYOB Business Preparedness Report says regular meetings and keeping in touch with other staff members are vital during this period.
 It also makes the point that it is important to accept and respect people’s different situations, especially for those parents working with kids at home.